mktosos/project-1/README.md

 # project-1

 This project allows a user to search by product UPC to find pricing across various online marketplaces.
-The app primarily uses a barcode scanner (and eventually the phone camera) to input UPC numbers.
-The API from UPCitemdb.com gives the item and marketplace data.
+The app can use usb a barcode scanner, keyboard input or the phone camera to input UPC numbers.
+The API from UPCitemdb.com enbles the item and marketplace data.
 Google maps API is also used to determine present location, which will give the user a location data point for each UPC scan.
 This feature will be handy in automatically recording where a specific item was scanned in store, when monitoring instore price drops and availability.
 A user validation function checks for correct UPC formatted numbers.

 Firebase is used to record scan instances and location.